uc-cdis/gen3.org/content/resources/user/gen3-client.md

 Each object in the history JSON file is a key/value pair of the full file path of a file and GUID it associates with.

-Example of a History JSON File:
+Example of a history JSON File:

 ```
 {